Written by Joe Lahav, Esquire | Edited By Walter Pacheco | Last Update: December 12, 2024

 • 30+ Years Experience

-If you are unable to travel, one of the perks of selecting a national asbestos law firm is they will typically travel to you.
-They regularly travel long distances to meet with clients and record depositions, and generally don’t charge clients for these travel expenses.
+If you cannot travel, one of the perks of selecting a national asbestos law firm is they will typically travel to you.
+They regularly travel long distances to meet with clients and record depositions.
+Generally, they don’t charge clients for these travel expenses.

 • $10.3 Million in 2020: After a six-week trial, a New Orleans jury awarded $10.3 million to Henry Pete, who claimed he developed mesothelioma from exposure to asbestos while working as a longshoreman.
-Pete was represented by Simmons Hanly Conroy.
+Simmons Hanly Conroy represented Pete.

 • $7.55 Million in 2011: A Louisiana man was awarded $7.55 million in a mesothelioma lawsuit involving asbestos product manufacturers John Crane and Haveg.
 Thomas Kenney claimed he developed mesothelioma from exposure to John Crane’s asbestos gaskets and Haveg’s asbestos pipes while working at Tenneco.